Leave your contact details and Get 3 Live Classes for Free

 Concept Definition Examples in AP® Exam Questions

-Site Site means the physical features of a place.
-Site includes land, climate, water sources, and natural resources Students see questions asking why a city grew.
+Site Site means the physical features of a place, including factors like landform, climate, soil quality, water sources, and natural resources Students see questions asking why a city grew.
 The answers will be because the land is good, the climate is favorable, or the water is nearby

-Situation Situation means the location of a place in relation to other places.
-Situation includes trade routes, nearby cities, and transportation links Students see questions asking why a city grew.
+Situation Situation means the location of a place in relation to other places, including trade routes, nearby cities, and transportation links Students see questions asking why a city grew.
 The answers will be because it is near major roads, trade routes, or other important places

 How Is Site and Situation Tested in the AP® Human Geography Exam?

-Legacy Online School gives practice with these questions and helps kids achieve their best results.
+Legacy Online School gives practice with all these questions and helps kids get their best results.

 Typical Exam Questions on Site and Situation

 Site and situation often appear in the exam questions.
-The exam checks definitions and examples.
-The exam can also include map reading.
 Below are common types of questions students can get:

 • What is the difference between site and situation?